 Before we begin our guided tour of how a home can be a lifelong home, let’s take a look at where you live.
-Answer “Yes,” “No” or “Sort of” to the following questions.
-(Skip any that don’t apply or you’re unsure about.
+Read the following questions and mark the ones you answer “Yes.”
+Skip the questions that don’t apply or you’re unsure about.

 2. Is there a bedroom, full bathroom and kitchen on the main level?

 3. Are the interior doorways at least 36” wide?

 4. Does the kitchen have a work surface you can use while seated?

 5. Is there a fire extinguisher within reach of the oven or stove?

 6. Are the kitchen cabinets and shelves easy for you to reach?

 7. Does your kitchen have a lever-, touch- or sensor-style faucet?